Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

 > ```
 >
 > * **Note**: <br>
->   I personally prefer using Option 2 (bolded) over a custom div
+>   I personally prefer using Option 2 (bold + styling) over a custom div
 >   because it makes editing the note easier.
 >   For example, if you want to edit the highlighted region, you only have to bold
 >   the desired region (say, with ctrl+b) instead of having to edit